Gus303/NodeJS-Basics/README.md

 # Node.js Basic Project

-This is a simple Node.js project to demonstrate basic functionality.
+This is a simple Node.js project to demonstrate basic functionalities.

 ## Inspiration